smart-data-models/data-models/roadmap.md

 The Roadmap of the Smart Data Models Initiative is the following:

+* There is an option in smartdatamodels.org for listing those [initiatives pending](https://smartdatamodels.org/index.php/smart-data-models-wish-list/)

 * To launch its community not only in the github repository but also in a dedicated website.
 Done

 * Finish the integration of the testing tools for the decentralised approach of repositories.
 Done.
 Now second phase.